PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![040_envs](./images/040_envs.png)

-This Python environment also has a Lib subfolder containing the inbuilt python modules such as datetime and email:
+This Python environment also has a Lib subfolder containing the inbuilt python modules such as datetime and email.
+These will be used if these modules are imported within a Python script that is ran while this Python environment is selected:

 ```
 %UserProfile\mambaforge\envs\spyder-cf\Lib